RUB-EP1/ExercisesDataAnalysisWS2425/exercises/sheet-03.md

 ## Exercise 3

-Use the bootstrapping and jackknife resampling methods (that will be) discussed in the lecture to estimate the variance of the yield.<br>
-How do they compare to the previous methods?
+Use the jackknife bootstrapping method to estimate the variance of the yield.
+How does it compare to the previous methods?